Wikipedia Seeks to Tighten Its Relationship with Big Tech

 Big Tech has heavily relied on content from Wikipedia in recent years, particularly in the wake of concerns about “fake news” online.
 Last week, the Wikimedia Foundation, which owns Wikipedia, announced that it is launching Wikimedia Enterprise, a commercial service catering to major corporate clients.
-It aims to provide the service exclusively to corporations already using site content under its free license, specifically providing easier and more reliable access than under the current free system.
+It aims to provide special services to corporations already using site content under its free license, specifically providing easier and more reliable access than under the current free system.

 Past reliance on Wikipedia by Big Tech has resulted in numerous scandals where the Masters of the Universe inadvertently spread hoaxes and false claims originally added to the online encyclopedia, something the Foundation claims the new service will help prevent.
 Income from the service will supplement the Foundation’s current donor-driven revenue stream, according to the announcement.